remult/remult/docs/tutorials/react-next/database.md

 Up until now the todo app has been using a plain JSON file to store the list of tasks. **In production, we'd like to use a `Postgres` database table instead.**

 ::: tip Learn more
-See the [Connecting to a Database](../../docs/databases.md) article for the (long) list of relational and non-relational databases Remult supports.
+See the [Quickstart](https://remult.dev/docs/quickstart.html#connecting-a-database) article for the (long) list of relational and non-relational databases Remult supports.
 :::

 ::: warning Don't have Postgres installed?
 Don't have to.